ph4mished/spectra/README.md

 ```

 # Features
-1. **Smart Parsing** - HueWheel knows the difference between text and color tags.
-No accidental parsing of [ERROR] or [INFO] as colors.
+1. **Smart Parsing** - Spectra knows the difference between text and color tags.
+No accidental parsing of [ERROR], [INFO]  or other square bracket bounded words as colors.
-2. It also supports granular reset.
-Only what you close resets (foreground, background, or text styles).
+2. It also supports granular resets, Only what you close resets (foreground, background, or text styles) as well as one-for-all reset (reset).
 3. Support for multiple color systems {basic ANSI colors, hex colors and 256-color Palette}.

-4.
+# Weakness
+At the moment, spectra lacks windows and mac os support, hence its not cross-platform(only native to linux).

 # Usage
-HueWheel supports more than one color tags in its square brackets bounded tags.
+Spectra supports more than one color tags in its square brackets bounded tags.

 # Importing the package
 ``` nim
 import huewheel
 ```

-#Coloring a text
+# Coloring a text
 ``` nim
 paint "[bold][yellow]Hello Word[reset]"